dgurney/unikey/README.md

 - Do not use non-public source code leaks or documentation as references.
 If the leaked source code or documentation is widely distributed, it's fine to use it.
 - Make your code fast *and* understandable.
+- Write tests for all generation and validation functionality.